 This is a key post in the life of the Cathedral, ensuring that the highest possible standards of liturgical music are planned and prepared in accordance with liturgical requirements and priorities.
 The post demands a wide range of responsibilities including collaborative working with clergy, and all those involved with the organisation and preparation of the liturgy; serving on a wide range of relevant local and national committees and ensuring that all those serving in the ministry of music feel well supported.

-The post is currently held by Dr Shelagh Noden who read music at Cambridge where she held the John Stewart of Rannoch Scholarship in Sacred Music and later took her Phd in Post Reformation Scottish Catholic Music at the University of Aberdeen where she is a part time member of staff.
+The post is currently held by Dr Shelagh Noden who read music at Cambridge where she held the John Stewart of Rannoch Scholarship in Sacred Music and later took her Phd in Post Reformation Scottish Catholic Music at the University of Aberdeen where she was until recently a part time member of staff.

 Ronald Leith has been organist of St Mary's Cathedral since 1973 and has served under four Bishops and seven Administrators.
 Born in Aberdeen, he studied organ at the Royal College of Music in London and has broadcast on Radio 3 many times, as well as giving many recitals in the UK and abroad.
 In 1978, the Sanctus, Acclamation and Great Amen of his Elphinstone Mass was selected to be sung at the Papal Visit to Scotland in 1978 at Bellahouston Park.
 Other music has included the Mass for the 125th Anniversary of the Cathedral in 1985.
 Ronald is especially fond of the magnificent historic organ built by James Connacher for the Cathedral in 1887, one of the few large instruments by this builder now in existence.